Professor Simon Bottrell

 - Fellow of the Geological Society of London (since 2008)

-I currently teach applied hydrogeology and contaminant behaviour and risk assessment at Masters level, where I use experience from consultancy to ensure that the material is relevant to current professional practise.
-I have a passion for field teaching and lead a third-year undergraduate course to study Quaternary geology and hydrogeology in Northern Ireland as well as participating in other field courses.
+I currently teach applied hydrogeology and contaminant behaviour and risk assessment at Masters level and hydrogeology at undergraduate level, where I use experience from consultancy to ensure that the material is relevant to current professional practise.
+I have a passion for field teaching and participate in field teaching on a range of undergraduate courses.

 Research groups and institutes